 Happy New Year!
-Here are ten things you can do to improve your web site or blog in 2010:
+Here are ten things you can do to improve your web site or blog this year:

 1. Establish a clear purpose for your site

 Why does your site exist?
 What’s the point?
 I started this site to share my knowledge about user experience, content development and web strategy.
 What’s the purpose of your site?
 Having a clear purpose will drive your overall strategy and help you make the most cost-effective design decisions.

 Who visits your site, and why?
 Your users are the lifeblood of your web site.
 If they don’t visit, all you have is a dusty server somewhere on the interwebs.
 Have you ever asked your users what they like/don’t like about what you’re doing online?
 Now is a great time to ask.

 What do you want users to do on your site?
 Should they buy something, or signup for your monthly email newsletter?
 Do you communicate a clear call to action so users know specifically what to do?

 Who are your top 5-10 online competitors?
 Have you looked at their sites?
 What are they doing that you want to emulate?
 What are they doing that you should avoid?
 A competitive analysis is a great way to establish a benchmark across your market.

 An editorial calendar is a must for a blog, but it’s still a good idea even if you have a static site.
 Monthly or quarterly updates to a static site will give users a good reason to come back.

 Google Analytics is free and easy to install on any web page.
 If you only do one thing on this list, make this it.
 There’s no reason not to know your site stats anymore.

 Do you still know what’s on your site and why?
 Things change over time, especially if multiple people/groups are updating a web site.
 That can sometimes mean outdated, conflicting or incorrect content.
 Take a close look at what you have, what you can delete, and what you may need.